7 Steps to a Financially Secure Retirement9 minute read

 Delaying retirement or full-retirement can be advantageous in that you will be able to save more and get more in your retirement.

-Pick your Retirement Date
+Choose Your Retirement Date

-This is another important decision that can affect your overall financial standing.
 Delaying retirement or full-retirement can be advantageous in that you will be able to save more and get more in your retirement.
 As we mentioned before, you can delay taking social security until age 70, and actually have a higher monthly benefit than if you begin earlier.
 If you decide to cut-down and just work part-time to keep some income coming in you don’t need to pull as much out of your retirement savings.
 Keeping more money in savings with a nice rate of return will act to grow your savings for a few more years.
 You even have the ability to bridge your reduced income by taking withdrawals with no penalty from a Traditional or Roth IRA (after age 59) so you can wait longer for retirement.
 Working part-time also helps many people ease into retirement in that they have still work and earn an income but have more free time to spend on the things they love.

 Consider Your Home